OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-12.md

 ## 2 Chronicles 12:4

-He captured the fortified cities of Judah and advanced as far as Jerusalem.
+He seized the fortified cities of Judah and proceeded towards Jerusalem.

 ---